terodea/PG-DBDA/Mod06-BigDataTechnologies/06-Spark/Readme.md

 # Spark

-***Def:-*** Apache Spark is a fast and general-purpose cluster computing system.
+***Def :-*** Apache Spark is a fast and general-purpose cluster computing system.
 It provides high-level APIs in Java, Scala, Python and R, and an optimized engine that supports general execution graphs.
 It also supports a rich set of higher-level tools including Spark SQL for SQL and structured data processing, MLlib for machine learning, GraphX for graph processing, and Spark Streaming.

 - Spark is an in-memory tool.
 - Spark is used for processing not for storing data.
 - Worker threads
 - Sparks become faster by reducing the number of write in/write out.

-## Spark Components
+## Spark Components :
 - RDD : Resilient Distribuited Dataset
 	- Any data you will be having will be processed in RDD.
 	- It is a fault tolerant dataset.